alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 Therefore we describe E2ESM
 in terms of
-functional outcomes
+functional behaviours
-of the messenger
+of the solution
 rather than
 in terms
 of implementation